Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-search-pipe-for-a-list.md

 })
 ```

-With this in place, we can go ahead and create the form in our `list.component.ts`.
+With this in place, we can create the form in our `list.component.ts`.

 The first thing we add is a variable for our searchForm.